 The Saatva Classic mattress has a classic innerspring feel, making it quite bouncy.

-We also found that this mattress doesn’t trap a lot of body heat.
-The breathable cover and airflow-promoting coils helped dissipate heat and keep us cool throughout the night.
+We’ve also noticed this mattress doesn’t trap much body heat.
+The breathable cover and airflow-promoting coils help dissipate heat and keep us cool throughout the night.

-If you are interested in Saatva, consider their adjustable beds.
-Read our in-depth Saatva adjustable bed review to learn more.
+If you are interested in Saatva, consider their adjustable beds, which may provide a more customized, supportive sleep experience.
+Learn more in our in-depth Saatva adjustable bed review.

-Best mattress for side sleepers with shoulder and hip pain: Helix Midnight
+Best pillow top mattress for side sleepers: Helix Midnight Luxe

 Key product features